Logo

 And for extended leavers, our advice is to speak to your university support services to see what is available; nurture your networks; keep your hand in with papers and developments in your field; keep your curiosity alive; and remember that, in your time away, you will develop new skills – such as project management or productivity – that will serve you well if you decide to return.

 Extended leavers have so much to offer academia.
-And if they are able to maintain their careers then institutions will have greater staff retention.
+And if they are able to maintain their careers, institutions will have greater staff retention.
 It is our hope that formal structures to plug the leaky pipeline will become the norm for our sector.
 Our institution has shown how life changing this support can be.

-Theresa Mercer is a senior lecturer in environmental sustainability and environment programme director and Jim Harris is a professor of environmental technology, both within the Cranfield Environment Centre.
+Theresa Mercer is a senior lecturer in environmental sustainability and environment programme director, and Jim Harris is a professor of environmental technology, both within the Cranfield Environment Centre.
 Ron Corstanje is a professor of environmental data science and head of the Cranfield Environment Centre.
 Chhaya Kerai-Jones is a business partner within the people and culture department.
 All authors are based at Cranfield University, UK.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.